GOSPlayz/Card-Game-Simulation---Week06/README.md

 You can use this program yourself by downloading the "javaWeek06FinalProject" file and opening it in your eclipse software. and clicking run.

-Developers who worked on this project
+Developers who worked on this project:
 GOSPlayz

-Disclaimer
+Disclaimer:
 I will not be updating my git on this program.

-Contact Info
+Contact Info:
 Gmail: fleecercowboy@gmail.com
 LinkedIn: https://www.linkedin.com/in/gregory-seccomb/